-UBS's balance sheet at 30 September 2019 reflected a provision with respect to the matter described in this item 7 in an amount that UBS believes to be appropriate under the applicable accounting standard.
-The future outflow of resources in respect of this matter cannot be determined with certainty based on currently available information and accordingly may ultimately prove to be greater (or may be less) than the provision that UBS has recognized.
+UBS's balance sheet at 31 December 2019 reflected a provision with respect to the matter described in this item 7 in an amount that UBS believes to be appropriate under the applicable accounting standard.

-The specific litigation, regulatory and other matters described above under items (1) to (7) include all such matters that management considers to be material and others that management believes to be of significance due to potential financial, reputational and other effects as described in the "Note 15 Provisions and contingent liabilities" to the UBS AG's interim consolidated financial statements included in the UBS AG Third Quarter 2019 Report.
+The specific litigation, regulatory and other matters described above under items (1) to (7) include all such matters that management considers to be material and others that management believes to be of significance due to potential financial, reputational and other effects as described in the section "Provisions and contingent liabilities" of the UBS Group AG's interim consolidated financial information included in the Fourth Quarter 2019 Report.
 The proceedings indicated below are matters that have recently been considered material, but are not currently considered material, by UBS.
 Besides the proceedings described above and below, there are no governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened, of which UBS AG is aware) that may have, or have had in the recent past, significant effects on UBS AG Group's and/or UBS AG's financial position or profitability and are or have been pending during the last twelve months until the date of this document.

-Hong Kong initial public offerings ("IPOs"): The Hong Kong Securities and Futures Commission ("SFC") conducted investigations into UBS's role as a sponsor of certain initial public offerings listed on the Hong Kong Stock Exchange.
+Hong Kong initial public offerings ("IPOs"): The SFC conducted investigations into UBS's role as a sponsor of certain initial public offerings listed on the Hong Kong Stock Exchange.
 In March 2018, the SFC issued a decision notice in relation to one of the offerings under investigation.
 On 13 March 2019, UBS Securities Hong Kong Limited and UBS AG entered into a settlement agreement with the SFC resolving all of the SFC's pending investigations related to sponsorship of IPOs by UBS.
-The agreement provides for a fine of HKD 375 million (USD 48 million) and the suspension of UBS Securities Hong Kong Limited's ability to act as a sponsor for Hong Konglisted IPOs for one year.
+The agreement provides for a fine of HKD 375 million (USD 48 million) and the suspension of UBS Securities Hong Kong Limited's ability to act as a sponsor for Hong Kong-listed IPOs for one year.
+The suspension was lifted on 14 January 2020.